kirstenbarrett/FRP/README.md

 # TODO

-* Remove any references to giglio 2016 as this is the giglio 2003 version.
+* Remove any references to giglio 2016 (as well as associated code) as this is the giglio 2003 version.

 # Open source fire detection algorithm